Athletics at the 1984 Summer Olympics – Men's discus throw

 The men's discus throw at the 1984 Summer Olympics in Los Angeles, California had an entry list of 20 competitors from 14 nations, with two qualifying groups before the final (12) took place on August 10, 1984.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
 The event was won by Rolf Danneberg of West Germany, the nation's first medal in the men's discus throw and the first victory by any German athlete in the event (East Germany had won two silvers, neither pre-war Germany nor the United Team had won any medals).
 Mac Wilkins and John Powell of the United States won silver and bronze; they were the eighth and ninth men to win multiple discus throw medals (both had medaled in 1976).
-The United States continued its 19-Games streak of earning at least one medal every time it appeared, missing the podium only in the boycotted 1980 Games; however, this would be the last Games in that streak—and, in fact, the last medals the United States would earn in the event through at least 2016.
+The United States continued its 19-Games streak of earning at least one medal every time it appeared, missing the podium only in the boycotted 1980 Games; however, this would be the last Games in that streak—and, in fact, the last medals the United States would earn in the event through at least 2020.

 Background

 This was the 20th appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
-None of the finalists from the 1980 Games returned, many due to the Soviet-led boycott.
+None of the finalists from the 1980 Games returned, mainly due to the Soviet-led boycott.
 The 1980 silver medalist Imrich Bugár of Czechoslovakia had won the first world championships in 1983, as well as the 1982 European championships; bronze medalist Luis Delís of Cuba was the 1983 Pan American champion; and fifth-place finisher Yuriy Dumchev of the Soviet Union set the world record in 1983.
 In their absence, the home nation American team was favored.

 The Bahamas, Egypt, Mauritius, and Samoa each made their debut in the men's discus throw.
 The United States made its 19th appearance, most of any nation, having missed only the boycotted 1980 Games.